-In 1954, Bill received a call from Goldie Ingles, the librarian for whom Loa and Bill had worked for as student library assistants at Bakersfield College.
+In 1954, Bill received a call from Goldie Ingles, the librarian for whom Loa and Bill had worked for as student library assistants loved him.
+They helped him celebrate his 90th birthday.

+at Bakersfield College.
 She asked him to be her assistant in a beautiful new library.
 They moved to East Bakersfield.
 When Bill was invited to head the Library at Pasadena City College, no one wanted him to leave, but Loa supported Bill in his desire to advance professionally.
 In 1959, the family moved to Temple City.
 In the 1960s, Bill completed his Master's in Library Science at the University of Southern California.

-He worked as the College Librarian at PCC from 1959 until his retirement i1983.
+He worked as the College Librarian at PCC from 1959 until his retirement in 1983.
 Following retirement, Bill continued to work on a part-time basis at the Shatford Library until his mid-eighties.

 Bill is remembered so fondly by the Library staff.
-He was first, a boss and a library leader, and also a person who bridged the divide and became a mentor and close friend to all.
+He was first, a boss and a library leader, and also a person who bridged the difriend to all.

 Mary Ann Laun recalls her first years with Bill at the PCC Library: I first met Bill an 1980 where he sat across the interview table where he assessed my skills and abilities.
 He was interviewing me for a position at PCC's College Library.
 I was intrigued by him: he was warm, friendly, had an engaging style, and drew me in.
-For almost 30 years, we worked together closely
+For almost 30 years, we worked together closely his great warmth.

-As we worked together over the years, I began to love this man: I loved him for his integrity, his calm in the face of a storm, his intellect, and his great warmth.
 You all know he was one who loved the book "Three hugs a day for survival" and he practiced it regularly.
 His hugs told us that each of us was valued and loved in return.

+As we worked together over the years, I began to love this man: I loved him for his integrity, his calm in the face of a storm, his intellect, and